hanjingo/doc/NOTE/CPP_TEMPLATES/chapter19.md

 Compound types are types constructed from other types.
 Simple compound types include plain types, pointer types, reference types, and even array types.

-The problem with function types is that because of the arbitrary number of parameters, there isn't a finite syntactic construct using template parameters that describes them all:
+The problem with function types is that, because of the arbitrary number of parameters, there isn't a finite syntactic construct using template parameters that describes them all:

-- provide partial specializations for functions with a template argument list that is shorter than a chosen limimt
+- provide partial specializations for functions with a template argument list that is shorter than a chosen limit

   ```c++
   template<typename R>